Buying A HomePath Property: Is It Right For You?

 What Is HomePath?

 HomePath is a Fannie Mae program that can help you move into a foreclosed home with financial assistance.
-You may be able to buy a home with as little as 3% down when you take a HomePath conventional mortgage.
+You may be able to buy a home with a down payment as low as 3% down when you take a HomePath conventional mortgage.
 You may also qualify for closing cost reimbursement equal to up to 3% of what you pay for your property.

 You don’t need to use a conventional mortgage loan to buy a HomePath property.
 You may use a USDA loan or a VA loan to buy the property with 0% down if the home you’re interested in is in move-in condition.
-Both you and the property must meet the standards for the type of loan you choose, so make sure you qualify before you apply.
+Rocket Mortgage doesn’t offer USDA loans at this time.
+Make sure both you and the home qualify for the loan of your choice before you apply.

-Though you don’t need to be a first-time home buyer to buy a HomePath home, you need to buy your first property to qualify for financial assistance.
-As a general rule, you must not have held any type of homeownership in the last 3 years to qualify as a first-time buyer.
-You must also plan to use your HomePath home as a primary residence, and you need to move into the property within 60 days of closing.
+Though you don’t need to be a first-time home buyer to purchase a HomePath home, you need to buy your first property to qualify for closing assistance.
+Fannie Mae requires that you must not have held any type of homeownership in the last 3 years to qualify as a first-time buyer.
+You must also plan to use your HomePath home as a primary residence, and you need to move into the property in a timely manner, legally, within 60 days of closing.

 How Does HomePath Work?

 Make sure you have a reliable and knowledgeable real estate agent or REALTOR® by your side before you start shopping for properties.
-Look for a responsive, proactive local agent who knows your area well and has experience and connections in the field.
-Check out Rocket Homes to find a representative to help you.
-Rocket Homes gives you access to an elite network of thousands of REALTORS® in all 50 states.
+Look for a responsive, proactive local agent who knows the local housing market well and has experience and connections in the field.

-Get preapproved for a mortgage loan after you have an idea of how much you can spend on a home.
-A mortgage preapproval gives you a more concrete idea of what a lender is willing to give you in a loan.
-A preapproval also tells REALTORS® and sellers that you’re serious about buying a home and makes it easier to view properties and submit offers.
+A preapproval gives you a more concrete idea of what a lender is willing to give you in a loan.
+Understanding your financing options also signals to REALTORS® and sellers that you’re serious about buying a house, and makes it easier to view properties and submit offers.

 Take careful note of the property’s condition during your viewing.
 Remember that Fannie sells HomePath homes in as-is condition, so you’re responsible for any outstanding repairs or updates the home needs.
 Factor these costs into your budget when you decide how much to offer for the home.
 Your agent can also help with this step.